giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

  TRUE :46          TRUE :115
  ```

 In the summary, the boolean "TRUE" refers to the number of probes whose pValue is higher than the threshold, while the boolean "FALSE" refers to those probes whose pValue is lower than or equal to 0.05.
-The table below summurizes the results according to each sample.
+The table below summarizes the results according to each sample.

 Sample | Failed positions |
 ------------ | ------------- |